fireblade-engine/ecs/README.md

 ```

 These entities are cached in the nexus for efficient access and iteration.
-Families conform to the [Sequence](https://developer.apple.com/documentation/swift/sequence) so that members (components)
+Families conform to the [Sequence](https://developer.apple.com/documentation/swift/sequence) protocol so that members (components)
 may be iterated and accessed like any other sequence in Swift.
 Access a familiy's components directly on the family instance.
 To get family entities and access components at the same time call `family.entityAndComponents`.
 If you are only interested in a family's entities call `family.entities`.